MySQL Nested "If" in Select Queries

 The example that I recently encountered was needing to conditionally determine a person's location, in order to sort results by location.
 The problem is that within this application, the business rules are such that a person can have:

-- one or none of (home USA address or home international address)
+• one or none of (home USA address or home international address)

-- one or none of (work USA address or work international address)
+• one or none of (work USA address or work international address)

-This application separates US and international addresses to better enforce data constraints and validation.
-So for example, I can't select all people and hope to sort just by home state, because home state will be null for those people who either don't live in the US, or didn't provide a home address at all.
-For this application, a person's generic location for reporting is the first non-null result found in the following order:
+So, I can't select all people and hope to sort just by home state, because home state will be null for those people who either don't live in the US, or didn't provide a home address at all.
+For this application, a person's generic location is assumed to be the first non-null result found in the following list:

-- home USA address
+• home USA address

-- home international address
+• home international address

-- work USA address
+• work USA address

-- work international address
+• work international address

 ...which is practically pseudo-code for our query.
 I'll spare further details – I imagine you get the point and will understand the field names used here, but the nested IF we ended up using in the query is: